joodie/flutter/README.md

 ### FIELD FUNCTION

-A field function is a function that takes 5 arguments, including a name and a value and returns a snippet of html in hiccup format.
+A field function is a function that takes 5 arguments, including a name and a value and returns a snippet of html in [hiccup][] format.

     (field type attributes name opts value) -> snippet

   * `type' is the type of field.
-If you're using flutter.html4, the recognized types are:
+If you're using `flutter.html4/html4-fields', the recognized types are:

     :input, :text, :radio, :checkbox, :text-area, :select
     :hidden, :submit, :button and :image